vivCoding/CS180_Project5/README.md

 		* Removes friend from list and unfriends the person.
 1 returned if successful and -1 else.
 	* userInList
 		* Helps find a certain user in a list.
 Index in the list is returned if the user exists and else, -1 is returned.
+* Manager Class:
+	* This class acts as a database for storing all accounts and manages retrieval of of specific accounts.
+Serves as the backbone of the backend.
+	* Constructor
+		*